Location, location, location!

 But there’s a new kind of real estate in town: digital real estate.
 The Google search engine results page (SERP), to be exact.

 It’s a nice place.
-Good schools, high walkability scores, morning birdsong.
+Good schools, high walkability scores, morning birdsong, you've mastered the swot analysis for restaurant.

 If you want your restaurant in the high-value real estate of Google’s top-10 results, it’s all about making two things painfully clear to Google: